 This caramelised pumpkin sago pudding recipe makes a sweet Cambodian dessert called borbor lapov.
 Made with pumpkin and sago pearls – lapov is pumpkin in Khmer while a borbor is a porridge – it’s a sweet porridge eaten as a street food snack.
 At home, you can add vanilla or coconut ice cream and a sprinkle of sesame seeds.

-If you loved our creamy mango sago recipe and banana coconut tapioca pudding with star anise and sesame, then you are going to love this caramelised pumpkin sago pudding recipe as well.
+If you loved our creamy mango sago recipe and banana coconut tapioca pudding with star anise and sesame, you’re also going to love this caramelised pumpkin sago pudding recipe.
 The caramelised pumpkin combines with the sago pearls to create a pudding that is sweet and textured and, if you serve it warm, also very comforting.

-For me, it’s a perfect post-dinner dessert that’s made for cool autumn/fall weather or even early spring evenings.
+For me, it’s a perfect post-dinner dessert made for cool autumn/fall weather or early spring evenings.
 Although here in Southeast Asia these sorts of sweets are rarely eaten after dinner when locals prefer to enjoy fruit to aid digestion.
+Rather, sweets are eaten as a snack any time of the day, even right before dinner.

-Or they might slip out to a casual local eatery specialising in sweets, where all the different desserts would be laid out in trays and customers choose what they want, sometimes combining a number of sweets on one plate.
-Those were the days…
+Cambodians pick up desserts such as this pumpkin sago pudding from a local market or sweets stall, mobile cart or shop, morning, afternoon or evening.
+Or they might slip out to a casual local eatery specialising in sweets, where all the different desserts are laid out in trays and customers choose what they want, often combining a number of sweets on one plate.

 Caramelised Pumpkin Sago Pudding Recipe for the Cambodian Dessert Porridge Borbor Lapov

-I’m calling this caramelised pumpkin sago pudding a Cambodian dessert, as it’s a Cambodian recipe – or a combination of Cambodian recipes! (that confession comes next) – but I appreciate that you’ll come across this dessert and very similar desserts in other parts of Southeast Asia.
+I’m calling this caramelised pumpkin sago pudding a Cambodian dessert, as it’s a Cambodian recipe for the popular Cambodian sweet – or a combination of Cambodian sweets recipes (that confession comes next) – but I do appreciate that you’ll come across very similar desserts in other parts of Southeast Asia.

 While there’s much in Southeast Asian cooking that’s ‘same same but different’ – spring rolls is the best example; the larb / laab / laap salads of northern Southeast Asian another – with discernible differences that set dishes apart, desserts across the region are far more similar than different.
 Some recipes are exactly the same.